Arctic Dogs: Production and release

 The film was announced as Arctic Justice: Thunder Squad on August 30, 2014 with AMBI themselves handling international sales.
-The film's cast was announced on May 5, 2015.
-Around that time, Dimos Vrysellas was originally tapped to direct.
+At that time, Matthew Lyon was originally tapped to direct.
+The film's cast was announced on May 5, 2015 during the 2015 Cannes International Film Festival with Dimos Vrysellas taking over as the director.
+On August 24, 2016, Jeremy Renner joined the cast.

 On February 14, 2017 Open Road Films acquired the North American distribution rights to the film and was originally scheduled to be released on an undisclosed 2018 date.
 The film was acquired by Entertainment Studios Motion Pictures in the United States and Canada due to Open Road Films' bankruptcy and solely released on November 1, 2019.
 Lionsgate Home Entertainment released it on DVD and Blu-ray on February 4, 2020.
 It made $1.3 million in total US video sales.

 Reception

 Box office

 In the United States and Canada, Arctic Dogs was released alongside Harriet, Terminator: Dark Fate and Motherless Brooklyn and was projected to gross $5–10 million from 2,835 theaters in its opening weekend.
 It made $700,000 on its first day and ended up debuting to just $2.9 million, finishing 10th and marking the worst opening of all-time for a film playing in over 2,800 theaters.